 Emergency phone numbers

-- Criminal issues, contact police: 117.
-Always get a media report when reporting a crime.
+- Police: 117.
+Always get a police report when reporting a crime.

 There is no national emergency number in Cameroon.